ASE-ESRS/MARTIN-server/README.md

 #### Testing

+###### Why do we test?

+•	Designing test cases gives us the advantage of being able to analyse our given specification from a different angle.
+•	Allows the spread of work over multiple team members; one member is able to write code whilst the other is able to provide test cases for the supplied code.
+This means the original code is inspected by more than one person giving multiple feedback perspectives.
+•	The software coder of the team would tend to write too many test cases for the features that he understands well and few for unfamiliar functions.
+•	We are able to estimate the quality of the target software early one.
+•	Able to identify about 10% of system bugs when designing test cases – a significant advantage.

 ###### Unit Testing

 As mentioned above, Travis CI automatically performs all unit tests on `index.js` when a commit is made to the master branch of the repo or when a pull request is opened.
 All unit tests are listed in `test.js`.
 As unit testing is not a core JavaScript concept, we use the [Mocha](https://mochajs.org/) framework to write unit tests.
 If any of the unit tests fail, the Travis CI build will fail, alerting the team that an issue needs to be fixed (and that the Pull Request that did not build should not be merged.)